jamiemcstay/Project-1/README.md

 ### response.html

-For the purpose of having some recognization of the form in the footer being submitted.
-Once the user clicks on submit they are redirected to response.html, which recognises their submission, and offers them a free download of a new single.
+Once the user enters their information correctly into the inputs of the 'Subscribe to newsletter' form in the footer, they are redirected to response.html which recognises their submission, and offers them a free download of a new single.

-I did this by using an anchor element as opposed to an input="submit" button.
-By doing so, once the user enters their information and 'submit' is clicked, the user is redirected to the response.html page.
+This will give the user clarificaiton that their information has been recieved and that they are in fact signed up to the newsletter, as well as please them by offering them a gift of sorts.

-Also, I added some buttons that the user can click to download the single, go to the homepage, or the listen page.
+Also, I added some buttons that the user can click to download the single, return to the homepage, or to the bands page of spotify.

 ##### Desktop